What’s happening in physical therapy (PT) care?

 "Optimizing clinical care within the musculoskeletal domain is no longer a mere luxury; it’s a pressing necessity."

-Strategies employed today to tackle profitability challenges
+Strategies used today to boost physical therapy clinics profitability

 Effectively addressing forces like declining reimbursement and increasing administrative costs, makes or breaks healthcare businesses.
 Many independent PT clinic operators and POPs primarily operating in fee-for-service models, turn to increasing patient volume and productivity, or ‘billable’ time requirements for their PT clinicians.
 They may have implemented pay incentives based on patient volume.
 Or encouraged performing multiple tasks during patient sessions including seeing more than one patient at a time.
 Other levers include reducing insurance-based patients by shifting to serving ‘direct to employer’ contracts or focusing the payer mix on cash-pay patients and even introducing subscription services.